-Those who enter Tufts Medical Center’s Emergency Department (ED) will find the once blank, pale walls now graced with serene, framed images of sea- and landscapes from across New England, courtesy of Emory Petrack, MD, FAAP, FACEP, Chief of Pediatric Emergency Medicine at Tufts Children’s Hospital.
+Those who enter Tufts Medical Center’s Emergency Department (ED) will find the once blank, pale walls now graced with serene, framed images of sea- and landscapes from across New England, courtesy of Emory Petrack, MD, FAAP, FACEP, Chief of Pediatric Emergency Medicine at Tufts Medical Center.

 Dr. Emory Petrack received a grant from the Medical Center for this endeavor that combines his love for medicine with his passion for photography.
 “My main objective with this project was to reduce the stress level for those entering the ED and to help support the healing process for patients and their families, while also creating a more relaxed environment for our valued staff members,” Dr. Petrack said.